hoverinc/graphql-eager_load/README.md

 This gem assumes you are using [Rails](http://rubyonrails.org) and [ActiveRecord](https://guides.rubyonrails.org/active_record_querying.html).
 And that your GraphQL types and fields map as closely to your data model as possible.
 It uses those assumptions, or conventions, to handle a N+1 prevention for you.

-It does so by traversing your graphql query looking for fields on types that match associations on those types' corresponding models..
+It does so by traversing your graphql query looking for fields on types that match associations on those types' corresponding models.
 For each field found to be an association, this gem adds those associations to an [ActiveRecord::QueryMethods#includes](https://api.rubyonrails.org/classes/ActiveRecord/QueryMethods.html#method-i-includes) hash.
 That hash can then be used to eager load the associations of records returned in your graphql resolver.